-- a.
-Find that the proposed project does not contain characteristics likely to result in inconsistencies with the compatibility criteria set forth in this ALUCP.
-The ALUC Administrative Officer is authorized to make a finding of consistency, in writing, for such projects on behalf of the ALUC. - b.
-Find that the proposed project may be inconsistent with the ALUCP.
-The ALUC Administrative Officer shall forward any such project to the ALUC for a consistency determination hearing.
+- a) Find that the proposed project does not contain characteristics likely to result in inconsistencies with the compatibility criteria set forth in this ALUCP.
+The ALUC Administrative Officer is authorized to approve such projects on behalf of the ALUC. - b) Find that the proposed project may be inconsistent with the ALUCP.
+The ALUC Administrative Officer shall forward any such project to the ALUC for a consistency determination.